mcharper/nextlify/content/testimonials.md

   others on LinkedIn.
 lead2: >
   As a contractor you don't always get to see how easy your code is to maintain in the longer term.
-  I try to keep in touch with former colleageues and managers to ask about this, as it's important to keep improving your work.
+  I try to keep in touch with former colleagues and managers to ask about this, as it's important to keep improving your work.
 I know that First Direct is still using code I wrote 20 years ago, so that's encouraging!
 testimonials: